svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_memory_allocation/index.md

 similar.
 The dev-boards I have been running lispBM on so far range between 192 and and 520KB of RAM memory (It would be nice to also try something with a 64KB memory).
-Currently I don't really know at all how much memory a running instance of lispBM is occupying at all and this is something I want to get a better idea of.
+Currently I don't really know at all how much memory a running instance of lispBM is occupying, and this is something I want to get a better idea of.

 There are a number of things that use `malloc`ed areas of memory